vruusha/infinite-scroll/Readme.md

 ## Howdy! 👋

-This is the frontend project to build Infinite Scroll
+This is the frontend project demonstrating Infinite Scroll
 * Used frameworks: Boostrap, ReactJS, momentjs, webpack, babel

 ## Getting started